***WARNING: The tests marked ‘invasive’ are here for historical information only – do not use them – they can seriously damage jewellery. ***

 Test 3: The actual design of the item can give bog oak away.
 Mourning/ Victorian era bog oak jewellery mostly came from Ireland, and usually has shamrocks, castles and harps carved into it.

-This fossilized coal-like material was soft to work with, could be intricately carved, and was polished to a shiny finish.
+This fossilized black material was quite soft to work with, could be intricately carved, and was polished to a shiny finish.
 Antique Whitby Jet jewellery is today highly prized and desired.
 It is black in colour, and is prone to cracking and chipping with age.

-Test 1: Will leave a dark brown streak on a white unglazed tile.
+Test 1: Will leave a dark brown streak when lightly pressed on a white unglazed tile

-Test 2: Feels warm and lightweight to touch, similar to black plastic (never feels cold or heavy to hold like black glass).
-Usually has a good polish and an almost oily in texture like amber.
-Never truly reflective.
+Test 2: Feels surprisingly warm and lightweight to touch, similar to black plastic (never feels cold or heavy to hold like black glass or onyx).
+Can be given a good polish and has an almost oily in texture when rubbed between fingers.
+Not as mirror-like reflective as glass or polished onyx.

 Test 3: Some jet creates static electricity when rubbed against wool.
 Do this, and then place the jet near a strand of hair or a piece of paper – the jet should pull it slightly towards it.